etal/cnvkit/doc/heterogeneity.rst

 The rounding of the .cns file's log2 ratios to integer copy numbers here is the same as in the :ref:`call` command with the ``clonal`` method.

+..
+XXX TODO note if call was already run, takes copy numbers from the "cn" column